vandabbin/nvidia-fan-control-linux/README.md

 If you don't wish to use cron but instead prefer a persistant running script in the background then you can!

-then run the script in a terminal window with
+Run the script in a terminal window with
 ```
 $ fan-control.sh pcurve
 ```